-For fiscal year 2016, the Authority realized an increase of \$1,564,765 (62.0%) in net position from the restated prior fiscal year.
+For fiscal year 2017, the Authority realized an increase of \$1,195,397 in net position from the prior fiscal year.
 The primary funding source for the Charter School is the FEFP which yearly establishes a Full Time Equivalent (FTE) student allocation.
 Therefore, one of the most important considerations must be student enrollment.
 In addition, state and federal budget legislation can have significant impact on the funding level per student.
-System-wide enrollment increased by 52 students to 3,171 as well as an increase in per student funding.
-For the 2016-2017 school year, an additional increase of approximately 1% in per student FEFP funding is expected to help improve the net position for fiscal year 2017.
+System-wide enrollment decreased by 18 students to 3,153 as well as an increase in per student funding.
+For the 2017-2018 school year, an additional increase of approximately \$124 in per student FEFP funding is expected to help improve the net position for fiscal year 2018.

-Capital outlay revenue from the Florida Department of Education is intended to help offset the debt service on the charter school buildings which is projected at \$3,452,910 for fiscal year 2017.
-In fiscal year 2016, this funding source decreased by \$536,125 from the previous fiscal year to \$516,451 as a result of a reduction in the statewide appropriation from \$75 million to approximately \$50 million by the Florida legislature.
-In addition, an ever increasing number of charter schools are required to share the funding pool.
-For fiscal year 2017, the State funding pool is expected to be \$75 million and will result in an increase of approximately 43.4% in Capital outlay funding for the Authority.
+Capital outlay revenue from the Florida Department of Education is intended to help offset the debt service on the charter school buildings which is projected at \$2,968,413 for fiscal year 2018 For fiscal year 2018, the State funding pool for Charter Schools is expected to be \$46.2 million and will result in \$583,547 in Capital outlay funding for the Authority.

-The state funded Voluntary Pre-Kindergarten Program realized \$197,194 in revenue in fiscal year 2016 against \$192,046 of operating expense.
+The state funded Voluntary Pre-Kindergarten Program realized \$193,097 in revenue in fiscal year 2016 against \$194,712 of operating expense.
 For fiscal year 2017, each of the VPK programs at Christa McAuliffe Elementary and Oasis Elementary will once again have 20 enrolled full time equivalent students with no change in per student rate expected.
 Teacher contracts for basic student education, exceptional education, guidance, and instructional media services are important considerations, along with the administrative cost of the operations of the schools.